pash-slack/stocks_actions/README.md

 The simple Python program pulls information about Slack's stock and has some simple tests associated with it.
 Some of the functionality demoed here includes:

 - Building on multiple platforms (Windows, Ubuntu, MacOs)
-- Building with different versions of Python (2.7, 3.8)
+- Building with different versions of Python `(2.7, 3.8)` in parallel
 - Common workflows
   - env setup
   - linting